-Lean ground turkey, fresh vegetables, and whole grain pasta come together quickly for this nutritious weeknight dinner your entire family will love.
+Lean ground turkey, fresh vegetables, and whole grain pasta come together quickly for this nutritious weeknight dinner of Garden Turkey Meatballs & Spaghetti that your entire family will love.

 Instead of using the dried Italian herbs called for in the recipe, I used about 1/3 cup roughly chopped fresh basil.
 Think of fresh herbs like you would a vegetable.
 They’re packed with antioxidants … not to mention great flavor.

 As for the pasta, for this recipe, I used a whole wheat blend spaghetti, but sometimes I use 100% whole wheat.
 (If your kids shy away from whole wheat, toss with pasta sauce; no one will know the difference.)

 - Saturated fat: 2.5g

 - Sodium: 650mg

 - Fiber: 8g